KelvinFkr2015/acme_processflow/docs/html/_sources/quickstart.rst.txt

 --------

 You will need to first create an anaconda environment with the depedencies and install the processflow.
 Once conda has install all the python modules, create a run configuration file from the default and edit it to suit your case.
-You can find a :ref:`Sample` Configuration here.
+You can find a :ref:`Sample` configuration here.

 .. code-block: bash